Avavin/Avavin/README.md

 Update January 3: I FORGOT TO DO A CONTRIBUTION ON JANUARY 2 NOOOOOOOOOO...
 I will still try to update daily.
 - Currently looking at: C/C++.

 - Current stance: Still open to learning and collaborating.
 Looking primarily for OTJ training.
+Willing to start at any time, on any shift.

 Current Project: No planned project